 WHY WE NEED TO STOP EUTHANASIA IN ITS TRACKS:

-Use the form below to send an email to your members of parliament asking them to vote against this Bill.
+Use the form below to tell your story and send an email to your six Legislative Councillors asking them to vote against this Bill.

 The following points can assist you in writing your email: